PerkyZZ999/MemorizedMCP-TS/docs/MCP-Server-Guide.md

 MCP_MULTI_TOOL=true
 ```

-You can flip modes on the published npm package using CLI flags:
+You can flip modes on the published npm package using CLI flags (and optionally point storage somewhere else):

 ```bash
 # Force multi-tool mode via the CLI